-Our Multidisciplinary Gynecologic Oncology Clinic has a combination of gynecologic oncologists, radiation oncologists, reconstructive surgeons, colorectal surgeons, pathologists and radiologists who collaborate to provide the best treatment for you.
+Our Multidisciplinary Gynecologic Oncology Team has a combination of gynecologic oncologists, radiation oncologists, reconstructive surgeons, colorectal surgeons, pathologists and radiologists who collaborate to provide the best treatment for you.

 The cervix is the lower part of the uterus (womb) that opens to the top of the vagina.
 Cervical cancer is cancer that starts in the cervix.
 Almost all cervical cancers are cause by the virus, HPV (human papilloma virus).
 HPV is a common virus spread through sex.
 There are many kinds of HPV.
 Some cause genital warts.
 Some cause cancer or precancer.

 Cervical cancer is the third most common cause of cancer in women in the world.
 It is less common in the United States due to the use of Pap smears to screen for cervical cancer.

 Cervical cancer is usually slow growing.
 It starts as a precancerous condition called dysplasia.
 This can be detected by a Pap smear and is treatable.

 There are several risk factors for cervical cancer.
 They include:

 - Having sex at an early age

 - Having a partner or many partners who take part in high-risk sexual activities

 - Not having regular Pap smears